vmakarov28/Alpaca-Stock-Trading-Bot/README.md

 ## Step 2: Install pyenv for Python Management
 *********\*\***From now on the rest of the steps will be completed in wsl*\*\***********

-Pyenv allows isolated Python environments.
+We use Pyenv because it allows isolated Python environments.

 ### Install dependencies for Pyenv:
 Use this command: